President Duterte has finally signed the Safe Spaces Act or the Bawal Bastos Law.

 We’re pretty damn sure that he already broke 70 percent of the Safe Spaces Act by now.
 But in case you’re having amnesiac spells, here are all the times the President defined what it means to be bastos.

 Wolf-whistling at a reporter on live television

 He once answered GMA reporter Mariz Umali through unsolicited flirting and wolf-whistling, claiming it was an innocent gesture.
 As a man, it’s apparently something he can’t help but do.
 “I was exasperated by the question.
-Whistling is not a sexual thing,” he told to the press, wolf-whistling again.
+Whistling is not a sexual thing,” he told to the press, before wolf-whistling again.

 “Some jokes are funny and should be laughed at… but disrespecting women is definitely not one of them,” Umali’s partner Raffy Tima defended through a Facebook post.

 During Super Typhoon Yolanda’s third anniversary, President Duterte recounts how much he enjoys working with or, as he puts it, seeing Vice President Leni Robredo.
 That’s cute, right?
 Well, not when he objectified her legs.
 He even invited men to ogle with him.